writethedocs/www/docs/conf/portland/2024/tickets.rst

 * Wifi throughout the event
 * Meeting lots of fantastic people in a spacious, inviting venue

-All attendees are required to abide by our `Health and Safety Policy <https://www.writethedocs.org/conf/portland/2023/health/>`_, as well as our `Code of Conduct <https://www.writethedocs.org/code-of-conduct/>`_.
+All attendees are required to abide by our `Code of Conduct <https://www.writethedocs.org/code-of-conduct/>`_.

 Refund Policy
 -------------

 Refunds will be offered with a 10% processing fee until 2 weeks before the conference.
-Exceptions will be made according to our `Health and Safety Policy <https://www.writethedocs.org/conf/portland/2023/health/>`_.

 Ticket Types
 ------------